 Fund manager Kristin Ceva has a fairly broad outlook when it comes to emerging markets and will go pretty much anywhere in that realm to find opportunity.
 Management ratchets down the risk associated with this more volatile asset class by focusing mainly on government-backed foreign bonds.

-As of May 03, 2013, the fund has assets totaling almost $1.04 billion invested in 206 different holdings.
+As of February 05, 2014, the fund has assets totaling almost $815.12 million invested in 201 different holdings.
 Its portfolio primarily consists of government-backed bonds, with a smaller portion of corporate bonds, in emerging markets countries.

 Ceva uses a top-down process, starting with a macroeconomic outlook and continuing with granular research on each emerging market.
 “We’re trying to understand what the macro trends are, the fiscal balance, the debt-to-GDP trends,” Ceva says.
 She also considers the local political atmosphere, electoral policy, and other more qualitative factors when determining where to invest.
 “In general, we try to avoid countries where there hasn’t been willingness to pay or where the social factors are too unpredictable,” Ceva says.
 In wake of the debt crisis in Greece, Ceva says management has made an extra effort to identify and avoid countries with financial instability or social unrest.

 Kristin Ceva has managed the fund since its 1998 inception.
 She directs the global fixed-income group at Payden & Rygel, and oversees their global sovereign debt strategies.
 Cristina Panait and Arthur Hovesepian

 Payden Emerging Markets Bond Fund has an expense ratio of 0.76 percent.

 Emerging markets are known to be somewhat volatile.